Mkelsey25/playlisted/README.md

 ### Prerequisites

-TBD
+Node, NPM and a command line tool such as GitBash.

 ### Installing

-To get a development environment up and running, clone the repository locally.
+To get a development environment up and running, clone the repository locally. \

+From the command line, execute the below to setup the project:

 ```